-- 1.23 Each TSO shall also make available confidentially to each user its balancing status and other information relating to the areas specified in Annex 2. - 1.24 Non-confidential information must be provided promptly and on the same time scale to all users on non-discriminatory bases.
+- 1.22 Each TSO should implement user-friendly systems to make available directly to network users or to the public on the internet, as a minimum, the information relating to the areas specified in Annex 2 of the GGPGB in a timely manner in national language and in English.
+The level of information published shall be set out by each TSO, based on the balancing regime in place and approved by the relevant national regulatory authority in consultation with network users.
+Information shall be disclosed in a meaningful, quantitatively clear and easily accessible way and on a non-discriminatory basis taking into account Article 6 and Article 9.1 c) of the Gas Regulation5. - 1.23 Each TSO shall also make available confidentially to each user its balancing status and other information relating to the areas specified in Annex 2 of the GGPGB. - 1.24 Non-confidential information must be provided promptly and on the same time scale to all users on non-discriminatory bases.
 Network users may request the TSO not to publish information about the aggregate use of balancing services if such publication would harm the commercial interest of the user(s).
-In cases of non-publication, the relevant National Regulatory Authority (NRA) will, when requested by relevant parties, review the decision not to publish.
+In cases of non-publication, the relevant national regulatory authority will, when requested by relevant parties, review the decision not to publish.
 In doing so, it will balance the commercial sensitivity of information against the public interest for transparency.
-If it considers that the reason for non-publication are not proportionate, are unfair, or discriminatory, the relevant national regulatory authority can require that the TSO publishes the information.
+If it considers that the reasons for non-publication are not proportionate, are unfair, or discriminatory, the relevant national regulatory authority can require that the TSO publishes the information.
 In any respect, information should always be published by the TSO when three or more users participate in the balancing mechanism in the relevant period.
 The TSO shall notify the relevant national regulatory authority, without any unreasonable delay, where it has not published specific data (e.g. for reasons of costs, to avoid any potential market abuse or to avoid significant harm to their commercial interests).
 The relevant national regulatory authority can require further details from the TSO, including substantiated reasons, for non-publication.
-If the reasons for non-publication are not proportionate, are unfair, or discriminatory, the relevant national regulatory authority can require that the TSO publishes the information. - 1.25 In addition where they exist, charges for the provision of such information shall be approved by the relevant national regulatory authority and made public by the TSO.
+If the reasons for nonpublication are not proportionate, are unfair, or discriminatory, the relevant national regulatory authority can require that the TSO publishes the information. - 1.25 In addition where they exist, charges for the provision of such information shall be approved by the relevant national regulatory authority and made public by the TSO.

-Balancing costs and incentives for the TSO
+- Balancing costs and incentives for the TSO